 Fever-related seizures can be very scary to watch, but keep in mind:

 - They are fairly common in children 6 months to 6 years of age

-- They are usually not related to a serious illness
+- They are most often not linked to a severe illness

 - In most cases they do not lead to epilepsy or other health problems

-Talk with your child’s health care provider if you have any questions or concerns.
+Talk with your child’s doctor if you have any questions or concerns.